Edoubek1024/Letterboxd-Unfollower/README.md

 ## The Unfollower

 The unfollower is made up of the `unfollow` function, which has almost entirely been written by `@ShiloBuchnik` and most comments within the file are from them.
 The `unfollow` function takes in a list of account usernames that have been extracted from accounts found by the searcher.
 It then uses the Selenium library to interact with Chrome without a GUI or loading anything unnecessary, and unfollows the accounts discovered by the searcher.

+### Verification

+The unfollower is only activated if there have been accounts found that match the search and if the user inputs a correct password.
+The characters typed into the password are masked with the character `*` which is done by using the pwinput library.